CSI3120-Group20/Lab01/README.md

 reduce (fun x y -> x*y) 2 [1;2;3;4];;
 ```

-Limited help (ie. understanding error messages) from ChatGPT may have been applied throughout the development of our solutions.
+Limited help (ie. understanding error messages, understanding certain operators) from ChatGPT may have been applied throughout the development of our solutions.
 Solutions have not been copy + pasted.